 Classic Malaysian Chicken Curry using convenient premixed curry powder and whole spices.
 Delicious served with flat breads and rice.

 Chicken Curry is a very popular dish in Malaysia.
 People love it so much that they serve it daily as well as during celebrations.
 Many of the Chinese people there even serve it during Chinese New Year.
-Curry powder is easily available and this makes it possible for the different races to cook and enjoy this dish in the comforts of home.
+Curry powder is easily available and this makes it possible for everyone to cook and enjoy this dish in the comfort of their own homes.
 Some have even added their own unique twist to the basic Indian recipe.

 The ingredient that distinguishes one Chicken Curry from another is the combination of spices used.
-In Malaysia, the people there prefer redder and spicier curries are preferred.
-Hence, a lot more chilies are used in the spice mix.
-Others, like this Chicken Korma uses only a little ground chili producing a paler and milder sauce.
+In Malaysia, the people there prefer redder and spicier curries.
+Hence, more chilies are used in the spice mix.
+Paler and milder curries like this Chicken Korma which uses uses only a little ground chili are delicious but not as popular.

-Although it is unclear where curry powder originated, this spice mix is popularly used in the UK, Southeast Asia, and the Caribbean.
+It is unclear where curry powder originated even though this spice mix is popularly used in the UK, Southeast Asia, and the Caribbean.
 The closest thing to curry powder in the Indian sub continent is probably masala.
 Indian chicken curry typically starts with whole or ground spices.
-Hence, it varies greatly from family to family and region to region.
+Hence, the taste varies greatly from family to family and region to region.

 Here in the US, curry powders are not as commonly found.
 Some Indian grocers do carry a small selection of Madras curry powder from India and the UK which are milder than the curry powder from Malaysia.
 Occasionally, you will find small jars of curry powder in the spice rack at the local grocery store.
 These are all mostly yellow in color and very mild in flavor.

 In my original posting on July 25th, 2014, I used a mild Madras curry powder from the UK in this recipe as it is most easily available here.
 Since it is milder than what I am used to, I added a teaspoon each of ground cumin, fennel, and chili powder.
-Please feel free to leave these out or use any curry powder you have on hand.
+Please feel free to leave these out or use any curry powder you prefer or have on hand.